iamkanishka/Angular-Featuers-Exploration-Part1/README.md

 29. Understand the Concept of the Structural Directives in the Angular
 30. Create Custom Structural Directive in teh Angular using Template and ViewContainerRef
 31. How to use ngSwitch, ngSwitchCase, ngSwitchDefault Directive in Angular
+32. Services Introdcution, Create a simple service and use service in Components in Angular